 - Why software patents fail under Alice

-- How to fix claims using AI-generated code examples
+- How to strengthen claims using concrete technical examples

-- Practical strategies to overcome Section 101 rejections
+- Practical strategies to respond to Section 101 rejections

 Alice Corp. v.
 CLS Bank Summary